munozsophia/waph-munozsa/labs/lab3/README.md

 *Database Table Setup*

 ### b.
 A Simple (Insecure) Login System with PHP/MySQL

-This sub-task was covered in Lecture 10; students should refer to the slides for detailed instructions.
-Below is the summary of steps with grades:

-Driver Installation: Make sure that you've installed PHP MySQLi extension with sudo apt-get install php-mysqli, and restart Apache using sudo service apache2 restart.
-Modify index.php: add a checklogin_mysql function in index.php for database programming authentication following the instructions in the lecture.
-Deployment and Testing: Deploy form.php and the modified index.php, then test the login functionality.
-Report the outcome and grades: a brief summary of the step; include the content of the new code, and ensure that the PHP files are in your repository (10pts); a screenshot demonstrating that a valid username/password can log in to the system (5 pts).

 For Part `b`, I developed a login system with PHP/MySQL.
 To achieve this I connected to the database, created a query string for username/password user inputs, executed and handled the query result.